 Aurora HDR 2017 received „Best Software“ award from the Outdoor Photographer magazine.
 Though receiving generally positive ratings from reviewers and photographers alike, Aurora HDR was still not without its share of issues.
 Much like other HDR software at the time, it was plagued by HDR processing side-effects such as unwanted halos around contrasting elements in the image.

 The reason Skylum has a reputation of listening to user feedback can be seen in improvements they made for Aurora HDR 2018.
 One of the most jarring giveaways of the HDR technique – the bright halos around buildings and trees, and other contrasting areas, was drastically reduced.
-Furthermore, we got the History panel which is great for non-destructive editing, as well as many others tweaks and improvements to speed and user experience.
+Furthermore, we got the History panel which is great for non-destructive editing, as well as many other tweaks and improvements to speed and user experience.

 It wasn’t long before Apple awarded Aurora HDR 2018 in the category of „Best Mac App“, while also winning Editor’s Choice award by Digital Photo magazine and receiving the Gold Award by Digital Camera.